sandervandevelde/iot-workshop/CommandsNodeJs.md

 In this workshop, we will react on these devices by sending them a command to 'repair themselves'.

-### Updating the Azure Function with sending command logic
+### Updating the NodeJs Azure Function with sending command logic

 First, we update the Azure Function.
 For each device which is passed on, we send a command back.